Arizona Fingerprint Card Attorney | Fingerprint Card Lawyer

-To obtain a fingerprint clearance card, a nurse must fill out an application and send to the Arizona Board of Fingerprinting.
+To obtain a fingerprint clearance card, a nurse must fill out an application and send it to the Arizona Board of Fingerprinting.
 Included with the application must be a set of fingerprints.
-After receiving this the board determines if the applicant has passed the background check.
+After receiving this, the board determines if the applicant has passed the background check.

 When is a Fingerprint Card Denied?

-A fingerprint clearance card is denied when there are certain offenses that would show risky conduct on the part of the applicant.
-These offenses include such things as robbery, welfare fraud, child abuse and possession of a controlled substance.
+A fingerprint clearance card is denied when certain offenses show risky conduct on the applicant’s part.
+These offenses include robbery, welfare fraud, child abuse, and possession of a controlled substance.

 Good Cause Exception

-The Board will look at a number of circumstances in order to determine whether they should issue the card.
-They look at the extent of criminal activities on the record and the time that has gone by since the offense occurred.
-They will look at any mitigating circumstances as well and if the applicant has shown evidence of rehabilitation.
+The Board will look at several circumstances to determine whether they should issue the card.
+They look at the extent of criminal activities on the record and the time since the offense occurred.
+They will also look at any mitigating circumstances and if the applicant has shown evidence of rehabilitation.

 It is possible to get an expedited review of an application.
-It must done within 20 days of receiving the application and records from your attorney.
-At this expedited review, the Board will possibly go ahead and grant a fingerprint clearance card but if not, they will schedule a hearing.
-This can take an additional 3 to 4 months.
+One must do it within 20 days of receiving the application and records from your attorney.
+The Board may grant a fingerprint clearance card at this expedited review, but if not, they will schedule a hearing.
+It can take an additional 3 to 4 months.

 Board Hearing with Attorneys

 When an applicant for a good cause exception has been denied this initial application, they will automatically get a hearing by an Administrative Law Judge.